EvitaKnits/Cashflow-Companion/README.md

 I learnt how to increment letters here: https://www.geeksforgeeks.org/ways-increment-character-python/ Although not in my final code, I learnt how to check if the user's input is alphanumeric here: https://www.w3schools.com/python/ref_string_isalnum.asp
 Although not in my final code, I learnt how to check if the user's input is numeric here: https://www.w3schools.com/python/ref_string_isnumeric.asp#:~:text=The%20isnumeric()%20method%20returns,considered%20to%20be%20numeric%20values.
-I learnt how to get the trailing zero on my expense and budget amounts here: https://stackoverflow.com/questions/455612/limiting-floats-to-two-decimal-points
+I learnt how to get the trailing zero on my expense and budget amounts here: https://stackoverflow.com/questions/455612/limiting-floats-to-two-decimal-points and here: https://www.w3schools.com/python/python_string_formatting.asp

 ### General Credit